Battle of Malplaquet: Battle

-At 07:00 on 11 September, the battle opened with an Allied artillery bombardment.
-This ended at 08:30, when their right wing, led by Count Finckenstein, Lottum and Schulenburg, assaulted French troops based in Sars Wood.
+At 07:00 on 11 September, the Allies opened the battle with an artillery bombardment.
+This ended at 08:30, when their right wing, led by Count Finckenstein, Lottum and Schulenburg, assaulted French troops based in the Bois de Sars.
 During three hours of fighting, both sides suffered many losses, while Prince Eugene was slightly wounded but refused to leave the field.
-Around 09:00, Dutch infantry under François Nicolas Fagel, moved against the French right with 13 battalions, including Swiss mercenaries and the Scots Brigade.
+Around 09:00, Dutch infantry under François Nicolas Fagel moved against the French right with 13 battalions, including Swiss mercenaries and the Scots Brigade.
 When their initial attack was repulsed, the Prince of Orange and Sicco van Goslinga sent another 17 battalions to support Fagel by attacking French positions around Blairon Farm.

 Although Blairon Farm was captured, the Dutch incurred over 5,000 casualties, including many senior officers.
-Despite breaching the defensive line in several places, French reinforcements forced the Dutch back to their original positions, covered by their cavalry.
-Boufflers, in command of the French right, had over 60 battalions at his disposal, but made no attempt to launch a counterattack, a decision which has been criticised.
-For the next ninety minutes, action on this flank was limited to musket and artillery fire, with severe losses inflicted on the badly positioned elite Maison du Roi cavalry.
+Despite their breaching the defensive line in several places, French reinforcements forced the Dutch back to their original positions, covered by their cavalry.
+Boufflers, in command of the French right, had over 60 battalions at his disposal, but made no attempt to launch a counterattack.
+For the next ninety minutes, action on this flank was limited to musket- and artillery-fire, with severe losses inflicted on the badly-positioned élite Maison du Roi cavalry.

 Pressure from Prince Eugene forced Villars to keep moving troops from the centre to prevent the collapse of his left wing.
 Withers and the detachment from Tournai arrived too late to support the Dutch, and were instructed instead to make a flanking move north of the French lines in Sars Wood.
 This manoeuvre took over two hours to complete, by which time the fighting had largely ended, but their approach forced Villars to reinforce his left with another twelve battalions.
 By midday, nine French battalions and sixty cavalry squadrons in the centre faced twenty-three and eighty respectively.
-In the early afternoon, Villars was badly wounded, and transferred command to Boufflers, with Puységur taking over the left.
+Villars was badly wounded shortly afterwards, and transferred command to Boufflers, with Puységur taking over the left.